-- provides customized Pay-as-you-go product images for SLES, SLES for SAP, etc. - operates per-region RMT Servers mirroring repositories for products available as Pay-as-you-go
+- provides customized PAYG product images for SLES, SLES for SAP, etc. - operates per-region RMT Servers mirroring repositories for products available as PAYG

-This document describes how to connect existing Pay-as-you-go instance to Uyuni server, and gives basic information about credentials collection from the instance.
-The goal of the connection is to extract authentication data so Uyuni server is able to connect to cloud RMT host.
+This document describes how to connect existing PAYG instance to Uyuni server, and gives basic information about credentials collection from the instance.
+The goal of this connection is to extract authentication data so the Uyuni Server can connect to a cloud RMT host.
+Then the Uyuni Server has access to products on the RMT host that are not already available with the SUSE Customer Center organization credentials.

-Before using the Pay-as-you-go feature ensure:
+Before using the PAYG feature ensure: